-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers contained in Appendix 10 to the Listing Rules (the "Model Code") as its own code of conduct regarding securities transactions by the Directors.
-The Company, after making specific inquiries to all Directors, confirmed that all of them have complied with the required standards in the Model Code for the year ended 31 December 2022 and up to the date of this report.
+The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers contained in Appendix C3 to the Listing Rules (the "Model Code") as its own code of conduct regarding securities transactions by the Directors.
+The Company, after making specific inquiries to all Directors, save for the late Mr. Wu Wing Kuen has not replied to the Company before his passing away, confirmed that all of them have complied with the required standards in the Model Code for the year ended 31 December 2024 and up to the date of this report.